dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 title: Publish DEV articles from a Git repo, with Github + Pipedream
 ---

-I wrote this article in VS Code, on my Mac, and published it to DEV by running `git push`.
-[This Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) runs every time I `git push` or merge a pull request to `master`, creating or updating articles using the [DEV API](https://docs.dev.to/api/).
+I wrote this article in VS Code, on my Mac, and published it to DEV by running `git push` using [this Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit).
+The workflow runs every time I `git push` or merge a pull request to `master`, creating or updating articles using the [DEV API](https://docs.dev.to/api/).

-Below, I'll talk about why I set this up, and show you how easy it is to configure for your own posts.
+Below, I'll disscuss why I set this up, and show you how easy it is to configure for your own posts.

 ## A sneak peek at how this works